 Nothing Is Unknown To Him

-By no means does this earn me anything, it is rather an outward raiment of an oft disposition; a state of the soul at war with the flesh.
-My foreboding lack and total helplessness always driving me deeper into the soil of Calvary where the puddle of blood still is.
-That crimson pool fed by the blood drawn from Emmanuel's veins.
-I would lay there on the cold floor and would wish to stay forever, afraid of the sin crouching just outside my door.
-Of a truth, the safest place on this earth is at the foot of the cross.
-There must be something about those penitent kings of old who would spend long nights and weeks in this.
-I would lay there till I fall asleep.
-Never has it been said anywhere that God keeps our preachings inside a bottle, but He keeps our tears.
-Neither does it say that the preaching of the saints come up to Him as a sweet memorial and a savour, but the prayers of the saints.
+By no means can it be conceived that this outward service should earn for me any merit in the eyes of the Holy One.
+Nay, this labor is but the visible raiment of a far deeper, oft-tested disposition of the soul—a spirit perpetually at war with the rebellious flesh.
+My ever-present sense of foreboding lack and total helplessness is the very goad that drives me ever deeper into the blessed soil of Calvary, where the puddle of atoning blood yet remains .
+That precious, crimson pool is perpetually fed by the blood drawn from Emmanuel's sacred veins.
+There would I lay myself down upon the cold, hard floor, wishing with all my being to stay forever, terrified of the sin that perpetually crouches just outside my door.
+Of a truth, I declare that the safest, most secure place on this troubled earth is at the foot of the Cross.
+I comprehend the heart of those penitent kings of old who would spend long nights and weeks in that very place; I would lay there until blessed sleep would mercifully overcome me.
+The Scriptures nowhere attest that God doth store our grand proclamations inside a bottle, but it is written that indeed He keeps our tears (Psalm 56:8).
+Neither does it declare that the preaching of the pastor comes up to Him as a sweet memorial and a pleasing savour, but rather that the prayers of the saints rise as incense to His Throne (Revelation 5:8).
+Thus, the spirit's chief reliance must ever be upon humility and intercession, wrought by the power of the blood.

 Hence, the sackcloth.